What is Making Tax Digital?

 If you are using Sage 200, only the latest release of Sage 200Cloud (April 2018) is MTD compliant and can enable the submission of VAT returns to HMRC.

 If you are using Sage 50, only the latest release of Sage 50Cloud (v24.2) is MTD compliant and any future releases beyond this.

 Lastly, if you are using a previous version of Sage 200 or Sage 50; Sage have created an MTD submissions module to enable you to remain compliant.
 This module will be available at an additional cost on a rolling 12-month contract.

 Support from CIM Services

-CIM Services are committed to helping our customers adapt their software to ensure they remain compliant with the new Making Tax Digital initiative.
+CIM Services are committed to helping our customers.
+We can adapt your software to ensure you remain compliant with the new Making Tax Digital initiative.

 To discuss and find out more about Making Tax Digital, your next steps or any other queries, please feel free to contact us.